-Conceptual Category Domain Standard Sequence and Duration Number and Quantity (N) Vector & Matrices Qualities N-VM 6 - Use matrices to represent and manipulate data 1 Quantity (N) Quantites N-VM 7 - Multiply matrices by scalars to produce new matrices 1 N-VM 8 - Add, subtract, and multiply matrices of appropriate dimensions 1 N-VM 9 - Understand that, unlike multiplication of numbers, matrix multiplication for square matrices is not a commutative operation, but still satisfies that associative and distributive properties 1 N-VM 10 - Understand that the zero and identity matrices play a role in matrix addition and multiplication similar to the role of 0 and 1 in real numbers.
-The determinant of a square matrix is nonzero if and only if the matrix has a multiplication inverse 1 Algebra (A) Reasoning with Equations and Inequalities A-REI 9 - Find the inverse of a matrix if it exists 1 Number and Quantity (N) Quantities N-Q 1 - Use units as a way to understand problems and to guide the solution of multi-step problems; choose and interpret units consistently in formulas; choose and interpret the scale and the origin in graphs and data displays.
-1 N-Q 2 - Define appropriate quantities for the purpose of descriptive modeling 1 N-Q 3 - Choose a level of accuracy appropriate to limitations on measurement when reporting quantities 1 Complex Number System N-CN 1 - Know there is a complex number I such that i^2 = -1, and every complex number has the form a + bi with a and b real 1 N-CN 2 - Use the relation i^2 = -1 and the commutative, association, and distributive properties to add, subtract, and multiply complex numbers 1 N-CN 3 - Find the conjugate of a complex number; use conjugates to find the moduli and quotients of complex numbers 1 N-CN 7 - Solve quadratic equations with real coefficients that have complex solutions 1 N-CN 8 - Extend polynomial identities to the complex numbers 1 N-CN 9 - Know the Fundamental Theorem of Algebra; show that it is true for quadratic polynomials.
-1 Algebra (A) Seeing Structure in Expressions A-SSE 3 - Choose and produce an equivalent form of an expression to reveal and explain properties of the quantity represented by the expression 1 A-SSE 1-Interpret expressions that represent a quantity in terms of its context.
-1
+Mathematical Domain Cluster Standard Assessed Quarter Number and Vector & Matrices N-VM 6 - Use matrices to represent and manipulate 1 Quantity (N) Qualities data N-VM 7 - Multiply matrices by scalars to produce 1 new matrices N-VM 8 - Add, subtract, and multiply matrices of 1 appropriate dimensions N-VM 9 - Understand that, unlike multiplication of 1 numbers, matrix multiplication for square matrices is not a commutative operation, but still satisfies that associative and distributive properties N-VM 10 - Understand that the zero and identity 1 matrices play a role in matrix addition and multiplication similar to the role of 0 and 1 in real numbers.
+The determinant of a square matrix is nonzero if and only if the matrix has a multiplication inverse Algebra (A) Reasoning with A-REI 9 - Find the inverse of a matrix if it exists 1 Equations and Inequalities Number and Quantities N-Q 1 - Use units as a way to understand problems 1 Quantity (N) and to guide the solution of multi-step problems; choose and interpret units consistently in formulas; choose and interpret the scale and the origin in graphs and data displays.
+N-Q 2 - Define appropriate quantities for the purpose 1 of descriptive modeling N-Q 3 - Choose a level of accuracy appropriate to 1 limitations on measurement when reporting quantities Complex Number N-CN 1 - Know there is a complex number I such that 1 System i 2 = -1, and every complex number has the form a + bi with a and b real N-CN 2 - Use the relation i 2 = -1 and the 1 commutative, association, and distributive properties to add, subtract, and multiply complex numbers N-CN 3 - Find the conjugate of a complex number; 1 use conjugates to find the moduli and quotients of complex numbers N-CN 7 - Solve quadratic equations with real 1 coefficients that have complex solutions N-CN 8 - Extend polynomial identities to the complex 1 numbers N-CN 9 - Know the Fundamental Theorem of Algebra; 1 show that it is true for quadratic polynomials.